 Our areas of care

-Our orthopaedic oncologists care for patients with soft tissue tumors through our specialized Sarcoma Program.
+Our orthopedic oncologists care for patients with soft tissue tumors through our specialized Sarcoma Program.
 We are one of the nation’s busiest sarcoma programs, treating more than 1,200 patients each year.
 Patients can find leading-edge care close to home at several clinic locations throughout the greater Los Angeles region.

-Conditions orthopaedic oncologists treat
+Conditions orthopedic oncologists treat

-We treat the full range of cancerous (malignant) and noncancerous (benign) bone and soft tissue tumors, including:
+Orthopedic oncologists are doctors who treat the full range of cancerous (malignant) and noncancerous (benign) bone and soft tissue tumors, including:

 Benign soft tissue tumors